-- 10. that the purchasers be responsible at its cost, for the registration of any relevant servitudes over the subject property to accommodate all applicable municipal services thereon. - 11. that the costs pertaining to the transaction, e.g. transfer costs be paid by the purchasers; - 12. that it be noted that there is an illegal encroachment onto the subject property that must be terminated by a potential bidder and all potential bidders shall be informed of this during the competitive process in the open market. - 13. that the Municipal Manager be mandated to make the final decision as to which of the erven will be disposed after the market was tested during the competitive bidding process. - 14. that Council has taken cognisance of the fact that the Municipal property herewith alienated is not required for the provision of basic municipal services in terms of the provisions Section 14 of the Local Government: Municipal Finance Management Act (Act 56 of 2003); and - 15. that the Municipal Manager be authorized to sign all documents relating to the disposal and transfer of the respective municipal properties.
+- 10. that the purchasers be responsible at its cost, for the registration of any relevant servitudes over the subject property to accommodate all applicable municipal services thereon. - 11. that the costs pertaining to the transaction, e.g. transfer costs be paid by the purchasers; - 12. that it be noted that there is an illegal encroachment onto the submust be terminated by a potential bidder and all potential bidder of this during the competitive process in the open market. - 13. that the Municipal Manager be mandated to make the the erven will be disposed after the market was temperature bidding process. - 14. that Council has taken cognisance of Municipal property herewith alienated is not required for the provisions Section 14 of the Lo Municipal Finance Management Act (Act 56 of 2003); and - 15. that the Municipal norized to sign all documents relating to the disposal and transcription disposal and transcription of the disposal and